Deepacat/Ae6r/Ae6rVault/Ae6r Todo.md

 - [x] Hide dumb recipe categories like shapeless mixing and shaped mechanical crafting, grindstone
 - [x] Fix recipes that used ars clays in e6e
 - [x] (For specifically deepa) port my iron spells/apoth rework from a concept I made
-- [x] remove function/mana flora from flower tags (why are they even lmao) it makes them spawn in the stupid dungeon flower pots :skull:
+- [x] remove function/mana flora from flower tags (why are they even lmao) it makes them spawn in the stupid dungeon flower pots :skull: ok it turns out removing them from tag didn't even fix this I hate everything